Richard Goodwin (producer)

-Richard B. Goodwin (born 13 September 1934) is a British film producer.
+Richard B. Goodwin is a British film producer.
 As a producer, he received an Academy Award nomination for A Passage to India (1984).
 His other films include The Tales of Beatrix Potter (1971), Murder on the Orient Express (1974), Death on the Nile (1978), The Mirror Crack'd (1980), Evil Under the Sun (1982), Little Dorrit (1987), and Seven Years in Tibet (1997).

 Early years

+Richard B. Goodwin grew up in India until the end of the war, attending boarding school in England.

+Career

-Born in Bombay in 1934, Richard Goodwin grew up in India until the end of the war.
-He travelled to England in the first convoy to reach the Mediterranean through the Suez Canal.
-After serving out his time at boarding school, he joined the film industry as a teaboy at the Rank Organisation.
+Goodwin he joined the film industry as a teaboy at the Rank Organisation.
 Goodwin then spent his national service in the Malayan jungle, and joined the SAS in 1952.
 On his return to England, he turned down a place at Cambridge University to return to the film industry, as a military adviser on A Hill in Korea (1956), starring George Baker.
-By 1956, Goodwin had begun his long association with fellow producer John Brabourne, and together they were to make films for more than 35 years.
+By 1956, Goodwin had begun his long association with fellow producer John Brabourne.
+Brabourne hired him as a location manager for the film Harry Black, and later recalled: "although he was only 23, he had such a way with people that I knew he could do the job.
+He built the camp, found the tiger and did all those things."
+Together they were to make films for more than 35 years.